hopto-dot/llama-cs/README.md

 # llama-cs
 A sillytaven-like c# library for interfacing with llama.cpp's [inference server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server).

+If you are on Windows, you can find a build for the inference server by going to llama.cpp's latest [releases](https://github.com/ggerganov/llama.cpp/releases/latest) then downloading the file containing `bin-win-cuda` and depending on your version of cuda: `cu11.7.1`, or `cu12.2.0`.
+Avoid any file starting with `cudart`.
+You should run `llama-server.exe -m "gguf path here"` to start the server.

 See simple example app [here](https://github.com/hopto-dot/llama-cs?tab=readme-ov-file#example-simple-chat-app).

 ## How to use